gasmianouar/testandroidgasmi/README.md

 ## Instructions

-This exercice aims to implement a small Android Application with a list of application and an About page.
+This exercice aims to implement a small Android Application with a list of applications and an About page.

 ### Context

-The major goal of this application is to show a list of application in order to download them.
+The major goal of this application is to show a list of applications in order to download them.
 The second goal is to introduce the company and yourself.

 ### Model

-This project contains only one Model used to represent one Application, it contains some value :
+This project contains only one Model used to represent one Application, it contains some values :

 - name
 - description
 - logo
 - screenshot
 - id

 ### Endpoint

-This project is linked to only one endpoint which return the list of application in JSON
+This project is linked to only one endpoint which returns the list of applications in a JSON file
 ```json
     [
       {